seud0nym/tch-gui-unhide/supplemental/wifi-booster/README.md

 This script will automate the following functions:
 - Sets the device to Bridged Mode
     - This removes the WAN interfaces and makes all the ethernet ports LAN ports, thereby giving you the ability to plug in up to four wired devices into the "booster" device.
+- Configures the LAN interface to get its IP address via DHCP from the network (usually your primary router)
+    - You can configure a static IP if required after rebooting
 - Disables the EasyMesh Controller
     - There must only be 1 controller on the LAN.
 - Optionally set the EasyMesh logging level (only applicable to Gen 1.1 and Gen 2 devices)
     - You can increase the logging level to troubleshoot issues.
 - Disables WAN Sensing
-    - Not required, because if there are no alternative WAN interfaces in this scenario.
+    - Not required, because there are no alternative WAN interfaces in this scenario.
 - Disables WAN Supervision
-    - WAN supervision checks the WAN interface status.
-The primary device (acting as the WAN gateway in this configuration) will not respond correctly to the supervision requests.
+    - WAN supervision checks the WAN interface status, but there is no WAN connection in bridged mode.
 - Disables the 4G Mobile Backup
     - Not required, as there is no WAN connection in a bridged device.
 - Disables the IPv4 and IPv6 DHCP servers